-There are many possible causes of a red eye or eyes.
-Some are medical emergencies and some are a cause for concern; some are medical emergencies.
+There are many causes of a red eye or eyes.
+Some are medical emergencies and some are a cause for concern, but not an emergency.
 Others are nothing to worry about.

-How red the eye appears is often less of a concern than whether you also have eye pain or difficulty seeing.
+Eye redness is often less of a concern than eye pain or vision problems.

-Bloodshot eyes appear red because the vessels in the surface of the white portion of the eye (sclera) become swollen.
-This may result from dry air, too much sun, dust, something in the eye, allergies, infection, or injury.
+Bloodshot eyes appear red because the vessels at the surface of the white portion of the eye (sclera) become swollen.
+Vessels may swell due to:

-Eye infections or inflammation can occur, causinge redness as well as possible itching, discharge, pain, or vision problems.
+Eye infections or inflammation can cause redness as well as possible itching, discharge, pain, or vision problems.
 These may be due to:

-If you have eye pain or a vision problem, call your doctor or nurse.
+If you have eye pain or a vision problem, call your eye doctor right away.

 Go to the hospital or call your local emergency number (such as 911) if: